AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 1. W3Schools Validator for CSS, no errors found
 1. W3Schools Validator for HTML, errors found with body tag and warnings relating to section headers were all corrected.
 1. To check for errors using google chrome developer tools, I right clicked on my finished website and chose inspect.
 Initally broken links to photos were found and fixed.
 1. I posted my project in the Peer Code Review channel on Slack and received feedback on broken image links as well as guidance around contrast issues with heading colours.
+These were all fixed.
 1.
 1. I tested my javascript in jshint.com, no errors were found
-1. Update.
+1. Update 18th February.
 Initialy my site worked very well, the map displayed, the pins displayed along with the embedded information in them but a few days ago the map stopped displaying.
 Despite seeking help from Slack, Tutor support and my mentor, no one has been able to resolve the issue which seems to be inline code applied by google themselves - overflow: hidden;.
 I have tried overwriting this through CSS and Javascript, neither of which have worked for me.
-I am now left with a website where the map is not displaying
+I am now left with a website where the map is not displaying.

 ## Deployment
  The site was deployed to github pages from Visual Studio Code as follows: